-Basketball is always considered an effective sport to develop height - Photo: TN
+Basketball has always been considered an effective sport for height development - Photo: TN

 Swimming and basketball, which one wins?